Plastic Pollution and the Air

 Louise Thomas

-Welcome to the fortieth edition of our newsletter, as we build new AI features and make the most of our CTO Sacha operating full-time with us (whose arrival was one of our most liked recent posts!)
+Welcome to the forty-seventh edition of our newsletter, as we co-launch a new CSR framework on air pollution and continue enhancing our products to address significant need.
 This newsletter is aimed at investors, collaborators, future hires and early adopters of our products.

 General